Up to half of Chicago police officers could be put on unpaid leave over vaccine dispute - KTVZ

 In a message to officers in Chicago, their union president framed the issue as an employment dispute between the city and the officers.

-Catanzara said the FOP would be seeking a temporary restraining order against the city that would stop them from enforcing the mandate, and said the union planned to file an unfair labor practice charge against the city over their failure to bargain with the union over this issue.
+Catanzara said the FOP would be seeking a temporary restraining order against the city that would stop it from enforcing the mandate.
+The unions representing police officers, sergeants, lieutenants and captains filed an unfair labor practice charge against the city.

+Eric Carter, first deputy superintendent of police, asked officers to fulfill “their mission and duty as professional police officers.
+It is also our expectation that all officers will comply with the City’s Covid-19 mandate.”

+“Members of this department who refuse to comply with the requirements may be subject to disciplinary action, up to and including separation,” Carter said.

 “He’s threatening litigation.
 I say, bring it,” she said.